SamanthaHindle/preprint_JournalClub/CONTRIBUTING.md

 If you notice a bug, then raise an issue and label it with the label 'bug'.
 Then anyone in the contributing community can get right on it, and everything gets fixed faster.
 THANK YOU!

-We will have more details here soon but, for now, if you are interested in helping us develop this project, or would like to host your own preprint journal club, please let us know by emailing PreprintJC@gmail.com.
+We will have more details here soon but, for now, if you are interested in helping us develop this project, or would like to host your own Preprint JC, please let us know by emailing PreprintJC@gmail.com.

 You can also get involved in the wider preprint community projects by signing up as an [ASAPbio Ambassador](http://asapbio.org/asapbio-ambassadors).